-The CCBC’s activities focus on the following: the Clinic, which offers coaching services specialized in the solution-focused method; the Institutes, which deliver education and training in solution-focused coaching as well as leadership and organizational development; and the Community, which functions as a hub for solution-focused practitioners and organizations, providing essential support and resources for lasting results.
+CCBC promotes positive change and growth in organizations, groups and individuals through Solution-Focused Brief Coaching, a strength-based approach to coaching.
+Recognizing clients’ internal resources and an orientation to the future as the key elements for sustainable change, the solution-focused approach co-constructs the client’s desired outcome through intentional inquiry on client strengths and positive past experiences.
+CCBC’s activities focus on the following: the Clinic, which offers coaching services specialized in the solution-focused method; the Institutes, which deliver education and training in solution-focused coaching as well as leadership and organizational development; and the Community, which functions as a hub for solution-focused practitioners and organizations, providing essential support and resources for lasting results.

 HaeSun Moon, Program Director & Lead Faculty, Faculty of Social Work, University of Toronto

-The Canadian Churches’ Forum for Global Ministries (formerly The Ecumenical Forum of Canada) is one of the oldest ecumenical organizations in Canada, having emerged from the Canadian School of Missions founded in 1921 by several churches and theological colleges.
-For over eighty years the Forum has played a unique role in preparing people for cross-cultural mission and ministry.
+CCFGM is an ecumenical agency that works in partnership with others to foster intercultural leadership, learning and ministry.
+Formerly The Ecumenical Forum of Canada, it is one of the oldest ecumenical organizations in Canada, having emerged from the Canadian School of Missions founded in 1921 by several churches and theological colleges.
+For almost 100 years the Forum has played a unique role in preparing people for cross-cultural mission and ministry.

-The Canadian Council of Churches (CCC) is the most inclusive ecumenical body in Canada and one of the broadest ecumenical councils in the world.
+The CCC is the most inclusive ecumenical body in Canada and one of the broadest ecumenical councils in the world.
 Its membership currently consists of 22 denominations of the Anglican, Roman Catholic, Protestant, Evangelical and Eastern and Oriental Orthodox traditions.
 The officers and staff of the Council are drawn from the diversity of traditions represented by the member denominations.

 The CCC was founded in 1944 to bring churches into encounter with one another, and as such, the CCC is a place where all voices hold equal weight.
 The members act together in areas of Faith and Witness, Justice and Peace, and Biotechnology, according to their particular theologies and polities, and centered in their common Trinitarian witness.